 Shuttling and transfers.
-The SLM tweezers can have arbitrary positions but are static.
-The AOD tweezers are mobile but have several constraints .
+The SLM tweezers can have arbitrary positions, but are static.
+The AOD tweezers are mobile, but have several constraints [7, 65].
 In particular, the AOD array creates rectangular grids (but not all sites need to be filled).
-During the atom-moving operations, they are only used for stretches, compressions and translations of the AOD trap array, that is, atoms move in rows and columns, and rows and columns never cross .
-Arbitrary qubit motions and permutation is achieved by shuttling atoms around in AOD tweezers and then transferring atoms between AOD and SLM tweezers as appropriate.
-We perform gates on pairs of atoms in both AOD-AOD traps and AOD-SLM traps, with no observed difference for gate performance as measured by randomized benchmarking .
+During the atom moving operations, they are only used for stretches, compressions and translations of the AOD trap array: i.e., atoms move in rows and columns, and rows and columns never cross [7, 65].
+Arbitrary qubit motions and permutation is achieved by shuttling atoms around in AOD tweezers, and then transferring atoms between AOD and SLM tweezers as appropriate.
+We perform gates on pairs of atoms in both AOD-AOD traps and AOD-SLM traps, with no observed difference for gate performance as measured by randomized benchmarking [8].

-We find that free-space shuttling of atoms (that is, no transfers) in AOD tweezers comes essentially with no fidelity cost (other than time overhead), consistent with our previous work.
-Two further improvements here are the use of a photodiode to calibrate and homogenize the 2D deflection efficiency of our 2D AODs to percent-level homogeneity across our used region and engineering atomic trajectories and echo sequences to cancel out residual-path-dependent inhomogeneities.
-For example, we move an atom 100 μm away to realize a distant entangling gate and then, before returning the atom, we perform a Raman $\pi$ pulse, so that differential light shifts accumulated during the return trip cancel with the first trip.
-Motion is realized with a cubic profile as in ref.
-7, the characteristic free-space movement time between gates is roughly 200 μs and acoustic-lensing effects from the AOD are estimated to be negligible.
+We find that free-space shuttling of atoms (i.e., no transfers) in AOD tweezers comes essentially with no fidelity cost (other than time overhead), consistent with our prior work [7].
+Two additional improvements here are the use of a photodiode to calibrate and homogenize the 2D deflection efficiency of our 2D AODs to percent-level homogeneity across our used region, and engineering atomic trajectories and echo sequences to cancel out residual path-dependent inhomogeneities.
+For example, we move an atom 100 μ m away to realize a distant entangling gate, and then before returning the atom, we perform a Raman π pulse, so that differential light shifts accumulated during the return trip cancel with the first trip.
+Motion is realized with a cubic profile as in Ref.
+[7], the characteristic free-space movement time between gates is roughly 200 μ s, and acoustic lensing effects from the AOD are estimated to be negligible.
 We pulse the 1013 laser off during motion to remove loss effects from the large light shifts.
-Note that the 1013-induced differential light shift on the hyperfine qubit is only on the kHz scale but we still ensure its effects are properly echoed out.
+Note that the 1013-induced differential light shift on the hyperfine qubit is only kHz-scale but we still ensure its effects are properly echoed out.